Code Generation with Super Scaffolding

 Note that project tags are specifically defined at the Team level.
 The same tag can be applied to multiple Project models.

-We're not going to scaffold this model with the typical crud scaffolder, but some preparation is needed before we can use it with the crud-field scaffolder, so we need to do the following:
+We're not going to scaffold this model with the typical rails generate super_scaffold scaffolder, but some preparation is needed before we can use it with the field scaffolder, so we need to do the following:

 All we're doing here is specifying the name of the join model, and the two attributes and class names of the models it joins.
 Note again that we specify the _id suffix on both of the attributes.

-Now that the join model has been prepared, we can use the crud-field scaffolder to create the multi-select field:
+Now that the join model has been prepared, we can use the field scaffolder to create the multi-select field:

 rake db:migrate